-In egregious cases (e.g., where the violation appears willful or reckless, or where the campaign failed to report large amounts of expenditures), CFB staff may recommend the maximum penalty (the greater of \$10,000 or three times the over-the-limit amount) regardless of the amount spent, and may also recommend a finding of breach of certification.
+In egregious cases (e.g., where the violation appears willful or reckless, where the campaign failed to report large amounts of expenditures, or where the violation is the result of unreported coordinated expenditures), CFB staff may recommend the maximum penalty (the greater of \$10,000 or three times the over-the-limit amount) regardless of the amount spent, and may also recommend a finding of breach of certification in addition to any other applicable penalties.
+However, only the candidate and committee would be liable for any penalty amount over \$10,000 for this violation.
+See Admin.
+Code § 3-711(2)(a).